freqtrade/freqtrade/docs/strategy-callbacks.md

 ```

 !!!
 Warning
     Modifying entry and exit prices will only work for limit orders.
 Depending on the price chosen, this can result in a lot of unfilled orders.
 By default the maximum allowed distance between the current price and the custom price is 2%, this value can be changed in config with the `custom_price_max_distance_ratio` parameter.

-!!!
-Example
+    **Example**:
-    If the new_entryprice is 97, the proposed_rate is 100 and the `custom_price_max_distance_ratio` is set to 2%, The retained valid custom entry price will be 98.
+    If the new_entryprice is 97, the proposed_rate is 100 and the `custom_price_max_distance_ratio` is set to 2%, The retained valid custom entry price will be 98, which is 2% below the current (proposed) rate.

 !!!
 Warning "No backtesting support"
     Custom entry-prices are currently not supported during backtesting.